szabogabor91/gimlet-website/src/gimlet-stack/bootstrap-your-first-stack.md

 But GitOps is only as fun as the applications you are deploying with it.
 Let's configure now the stack components.

-Run `stack configure` and pick enable Nginx, Prometheus and Loki on the UI that starts:
+Run `stack configure` and enable Nginx, Prometheus and Loki on the UI that starts:

 ![Configure your stack with stack configure](/stack-configure.png)

 Once you enabled the components write the configuration with the red *Close tab & Write values* button.

-This will not just write the stack configuration to the console, but also to the `stack.yaml` file which holds all configuration of your stack.
+This will not just write the stack configuration to the console, but also to the `stack.yaml` file which holds the complete configuration of your stack.

 ```
 ➜  k8s-stack git:(master) ✗ stack configure